 Heather asked: My plastic food storage containers are in my kitchen cabinets – some with stuff in them, some without.
 If they sit there long enough without being used, there will be this extremely sticky, light yellowish, almost clear stuff on them.
 Do you have any idea what this might be?
 I usually have to throw them in the dishwasher just to get them clean again, that’s how sticky it is.
 Thanks.

-There are a variety of thoughts as to the cause of the sticky film on the plastic containers, but none have been proven.
+There are a variety of thoughts as to the cause of the sticky film on the plastic containers, all of which could be the issue.
 Some feel it’s the plastic seeping, a sign that it’s old.
 Other thoughts include grease and oils from the air collecting on the surface, or oils from previous items that were stored in the container coming to the surface.
 Regardless of the cause, the removal of this sticky film is quick and easy.

 You Will Need: